"How's your day going?"

 So, I stepped it up.

-And with nearly 3 years of consistency under my belt at this point, I'm excited to share this 5-part morning routine to help you conquer each day with intention.
+And with 4 years of consistency under my belt (with plenty of health and family life "distractions" to shake it), I'm excited to share this 5-part morning routine to help you conquer each day with intention—with purpose.

-Read on to take a leap toward more productive days and a stronger business (and life).
+Read on and take a leap toward more productive days, and a stronger business and life.

 Get a more productive business in 5 days or less.